European badger: Nomenclature

 The source of the word "badger" is uncertain.
-The Oxford English Dictionary states it probably derives from "badge" + -ard, a reference to the white mark on its forehead that resembles a badge, and may date to the early 16th century.
+The Oxford English Dictionary states that it probably derives from "badge" + -ard, in reference to the white mark on its forehead that resembles a badge.
+This etymology may date to the early 16th century.
 The French word bêcheur ('digger') has also been suggested as a source.
 A male badger is a boar, a female is a sow, and a young badger is a cub.
 A badger's home is called a sett.
 Badger colonies are often called clans.

-The far older name "brock" (brocc), (brock) is a Celtic loanword (cf. Gaelic broc and Welsh broch, from Proto-Celtic *brokko) meaning 'grey'.
+The far older name "brock" (brocc, brock) is a Celtic loanword (cf. Gaelic broc and Welsh broch, from Proto-Celtic *brokko) meaning 'grey'.
 The Proto-Germanic term was *þahsu- (cf. German Dachs, Dutch das, Norwegian svin-toks; Early Modern English dasse), probably from the PIE root *tek'- 'to construct', which suggests that the badger was named after its digging of setts (tunnels); the Germanic term *þahsu- became taxus or taxō, -ōnis in Latin glosses, replacing mēlēs ('marten' or 'badger'), and from these words the common Romance terms for the animal evolved (Italian tasso, French tesson/taisson/tasson—now blaireau is more common—, Catalan toixó, Spanish tejón, Portuguese texugo) except Asturian melandru.

-Until the mid-18th century, European badgers were variously known in English as brock, pate, grey, and bawson.
-The name "bawson" is derived from "bawsened", which refers to something striped with white.
+Until the mid-18th century, the European badger was known by various names in English, including brock, pate, grey, and bawson.
+The name "bawson" is derived from "bawsened", meaning striped with white.
 "Pate" is a local name that was once popular in northern England.
 The name "badget" was once common, but only used in Norfolk, while "earth dog" was used in southern Ireland.
 The badger is commonly referred to in Welsh as a mochyn daear ('earth pig').